hncuong/topicmodel-lib/doc/api/api_base.rst

 - **format_type**: format of corpus
 - **word_ids_tks**: list of list,

-  Each document is represented by list of words (list of indexs if format is term-frequency and list of tokens if format is term-sequence).
-Corpus is represented by list of documents.
-This attribute represents for corpus
+  Each element in this list is a list which include the words of a document in corpus (words is unique terms if format is term-frequency and is list of tokens if format is term-sequence)

 - **cts_lens**: list

-  if format is term-frequency, this attribute represents for frequency of ids in each document of curpus.
-If format is term-sequence, this is list of length of each document (number of tokens in each doc).
+  if format is term-frequency, each element in list is a list frequency of unique terms in respectly document of corpus.
+If format is term-sequence, each element in list is the number of tokens in document (number of tokens in each doc).

 Methods
 =======

 - **append_doc** (ids_tks, cts_lens)

-  Add a document to corpus
+  Add a document to corpus.
+If format of this document is term-frequency, this method will append list of unique terms to **word_ids_tks** and append list of frequency to **cts_lens**.
+If format is term-sequence, the list of tokens and number of tokens will be appended respectly

   - **Parameters**: ids_tks and cts_lens is format (tf or sq) of added document

+    **ids_tks**: list of unique terms (term-frequency format) or list of tokens (term-sequence format) **cts_lens**: list of frequency of unique terms (term-frequency format) or number tokens in document (term-sequence format)

 --------------------------------------
 class tmlib.datasets.base.DataIterator